-Accidents, shootings, heart attacks, beatings, rapes, suicides—just as gory and exciting when I was covering the police beat for People’s Tonight of The Journal Group, before I defected to Hollywood.
+Accidents, shootings, heart attacks, beatings, rapes, suicides—just as gory and heart stopping when I was covering the police beat for People’s Tonight of The Journal Group, before I defected to Hollywood.
 Stories that would make you clasp your chest and spit out your coffee over breakfast when you read it.

-I was giddy with the drama of it all, forgetting temporarily reasons for admissions at the emergency ward’s Trauma Unit, last Sunday evening.
+I was giddy with the drama of it all, forgetting temporarily reasons for admission at the emergency ward’s Trauma Unit, last Sunday evening.